openlegend/core-rules/core/SRD.md

 **3. Determine Targeted Defense**

-Every attack targets one of your foe’s defenses: Toughness, Resilience, or Resolve.
+Every attack targets one of your foe’s defenses: Toughness, Guard, or Resolve.

-Weapon attacks always target Resilience.
+Weapon attacks always target Guard.

 Extraordinary attacks are more open-ended and often require the GM to decide the type of defense targeted using the following guidelines:

 - **Toughness** is used to defend against attacks that require bodily endurance, health, or sturdiness, such as poison and necrotic energy.
-- **Resilience** protects against attacks that can be dodged, deflected, or avoided by taking cover, such as a ball of flame or a magical wall of blades.
+- **Guard** protects against attacks that can be dodged, deflected, or avoided by taking cover, such as a ball of flame or a magical wall of blades.
 - **Resolve** guards against mental assaults and deceptions, such as attacks from a phantasmal beast or damage caused by an illusory pit.

 **4. Roll Attack and Calculate Damage**